 In 1987, the Toy Run had its start and at that time everyone was doing a toy drive, Veterans, Police, Motorcycle Clubs, Kawanis, etc. Bob Amchir, being President of Wings of Gold Motorcycle Club, got everyone together to have one big toy drive.
 The first year netted $965 cash and a little over 500 toys.
 There were about 700 motorcycles participating in the first event.

 Since the very first Toy Run, it has steadily grown to massive proportions.
 It takes over 32 Motorcycle Clubs and Organizations to make this event happen.
 Over 30,000 motorcycles participate in this event each year and it is with the help of all police agencies, 22 Departments and 230 Officers, to close down three interstate highways and ensure a safe motorcade.
 There are over 200 police motor officers, as well as cars and PSA Personnel from all over South Florida.
-Sheriff Al Lamberti coordinates all the Departments with his Broward County Officers and motors to ensure the safety of this huge event, being even bigger than the annual boat parade.
+Broward Sheriff's Office coordinates all the Departments and motors to ensure the safety of this huge event, being even bigger than the annual boat parade.
 The parade now begins at the Mardi Gras Casino, Hallandale Beach, Florida.
 The motorcycles travel approximately 20 miles in length to Broward County Markham Park.
 It takes approximately three hours to get all the cycles to the end of the ride.

 There are several rides for the kids, face painting, over 100 vendors selling everything from leather to boots to jewelry to sunglasses and more, a food court with a variety of foods to suit everyone, a huge bike show and entertainment throughout the day, plus much, much more.